szildaniel/Deezer-Music-API/README.md

 # Deezer-Music-API
  **[Live Version](https://szildaniel.github.io/Deezer-Music-API)**

+Project is made only for learning purpose.
+I realize that is not working perfectly, but a lot of work have been done so I decided to not removing it.

 Prepare yourself for a little **back in time trip** and remind _best songs_ from years _1990 to 2000._
 Browse search and listen.